 Sault Ste.
 Marie, Ontario, P6A 6V2

 7. Must all winners have their names published?

 The publishing of winners is important in demonstrating the integrity of our lottery games.
-OLG reserves the right to publish the name, address and photograph of any winner.
+OLG reserves the right to publish the name, city and photograph of any winner.
 This is necessary for us to demonstrate that people do win.
 Winner information is released to the news media and may be used in OLG 's advertising.
 For every prizewinner there are a number of other players who did not win but have a legitimate desire to know that someone won.

 8. Should I sign my ticket before claiming my prize at a lottery retailer?

 Starting Jan.
 28, 2008, lottery tickets must be signed by the customer before the retailer will validate them.
 Retailers cannot validate tickets that are not signed.
 OLG strongly recommends that you sign your ticket AS SOON AS YOU PURCHASE IT.
 This identifies it as yours and helps protect you if you were ever to lose it.

 9. Where can I purchase lottery products in Ontario?